d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 * Hyperplanes are high-dimensional generalizations of lines and planes.
 They can be used to define decision planes that are often used as the last step in a classification task.
 * Matrix multiplication can be geometrically interpreted as uniform distortions of the underlying coordinates.
 They represent a very restricted, but mathematically clean, way to transform vectors.
 * Linear dependence is a way to tell when a collection of vectors are in a lower dimensional space than we would expect (say you have $3$ vectors living in a $2$-dimensional space).
 The rank of a matrix is the size of the largest subset of its columns that are linearly independent.
 * When a matrix's inverse is defined, matrix inversion allows us to find another matrix that undoes the action of the first.
-Matrix inverse's are useful in theory, but require care in practice owing to numerical instability.
+Matrix inversion is useful in theory, but requires care in practice owing to numerical instability.
 * Determinants allow us to measure how much a matrix expands or contracts a space.
 A nonzero determinant implies an invertible (non-singular) matrix and a zero-valued determinant means that the matrix is non-invertible (singular).
 * Eigenvalues and eigenvectors allow for a detailed understanding of the behavior of a matrix.
 * Tensor contractions and Einstein summation provide for a neat and clean notation for expressing many of the computations that are seen in machine learning.